 We have historically financed our operations and working capital through net cash from operating activities.
-As of March 31, 2022, we had \$65.3 million of cash and cash equivalents and available borrowing capacity of \$165.0 million under the Amended Credit Agreement.
-This balance does not include restricted cash, which reflects cash accounts holding reserves for potential losses and client settlement funds of \$15.5 million at March 31, 2022.
+As of March 31, 2023, we had \$91.7 million of cash and cash equivalents and available borrowing capacity of \$185.0 million under the Amended Credit Agreement.
+This balance does not include restricted cash, which reflects cash accounts holding reserves for potential losses and client settlement funds of \$27.1 million as of March 31, 2023.
 Our primary cash needs are to fund working capital requirements, invest in technology development, fund acquisitions and related contingent consideration, make scheduled principal payments and interest payments on our outstanding indebtedness and pay tax distributions to members of Hawk Parent.
-We expect that our cash flow from operations, current cash and cash equivalents and available borrowing capacity under the Amended Credit Agreement will be sufficient to fund our operations and planned capital expenditures and to service our debt obligations for the next twelve months.
+We expect that our cash flow from operations, current cash and cash equivalents and available borrowing capacity under the Amended Credit Agreement will be sufficient to fund our operations and planned capital expenditures and to service our debt obligations for the next twelve months and the following five years.

 We are a holding company with no operations and depend on our subsidiaries for cash to fund all of our consolidated operations, including future dividend payments, if any.
 We depend on the payment of distributions by our current subsidiaries, including Hawk Parent, which distributions may be restricted by law or contractual agreements, including agreements governing their indebtedness.
-For a discussion of those considerations and restrictions, refer to Part I, Item 1A "Risk Factors - Risks Related to Our Class A Common Stock" in our Annual Report on Form 10-K for the year ended December 31, 2021.
+For a discussion of those considerations and restrictions, refer to Part I, Item 1A "Risk Factors - Risks Related to Our Class A Common Stock" in our Annual Report on Form 10-K for the year ended December 31, 2022.